 At the same time, ads can be extremely annoying for customers.
 Often, you’ll find that visitors to your site actively run ad blockers and if you have too many ads or bad ad placement, you may find that some people stop coming to your site.

 It is possible to make money with ads on your site and this can work well if your traffic is high enough.
-However, if you have fairly low traffic, you’ll often find that you aren’t making much money at all.
+However, if you have a fairly low traffic, you’ll often find that you aren’t making much money at all.

 It’s also important to note that it can take a lot of time, along with trial and error, to optimize ads on your site.
 For example, you have to consider where your ads are placed, along with how many they are and their relationship to the rest of your content.
 This is especially true for PPC ads, where you are trying to get people to go to the ads.